shawnliujw/node-crawler-server/README.md

 casper-crawler
 =====================

-Web crawler base casperjs and phantomjs , with job queue
+Web crawler base casperjs and phantomjs , with job queue. it can load ajax content and work as you are using browser.

-##How to install
+##How to installs
 npm install casper-crawler